KonovalovaDS/TRAINING_PROJECTS/7_Hyperparameters/README.md

 |        |penalty: l2|
 |        |solver: liblinear|

 **Logistic Regression** with build in **cross validation** on the initial run of the model showed F1 score 0.8368.
-With Optuna hyperparameters search showed F1 metric as 0.9779.
+With Optuna hyperparameters search showed F1 metric as 0.9779, but timing was 4 hours 15 min

 [To the top](README.md#conclusion)